Table des matières

 During its evolution, this fantastic tree has developed the ability to survive in dry areas, too much humidity is actually harmful to the baobab.
 This is the reason why the baobab of Morondava is endangered.
 Due to the rice cultivation nearby, the region has become too wet for the baobab.
 Some of the baobabs of this region have already been victims of these new conditions.
 In order to limit the water loss, the baobabs only show their leaves for a short period of time.
 During the dry period the leaves are shed.
 The blossoms of the baobabs appear in a great variety of colours, anywhere from white to yellow to dark red.
 The bloom depends on the species.
 The blossoms are mainly pollinated by various bat species.
 The fruits of the baobab, with a length of 40 cm and a diameter of 15 cm, can contain a dozen seeds.
 The fruit, being rich in vitamins, is eaten by the native population.

 While « the roots of heaven », another description of the baobabs, have conquered the dry Northern, Southern and western parts of the country, the traveller’s tree dominates in the highlands and the rain-rich region of Madagascar.
 The Ravenala (Ravenala madagascariensis), which means “forest leaves”, is a species which originated in Madagascar.
 However, it is still cultivated as an ornamental plant in all tropical and subtropical regions.
 Due to the similarity of its leaves, it was mistakenly designated a banana plant.
+It is often also mistakenly defined as a fan palm.
+The traveller’s tree is part of the strelitias.
+It has many practical applications.
+The walls of cabins are made from the leaf stalks and the roofs are covered with its leaves.
+Water is stored in the stem base and the big leaves can be used as umbrellas.
+Therefore, the Ravenala is also called the « traveller’s tree ».

 The palm world of Madagascar is characterised by a high rate of endemism.
 From the approximately 120 registered palm species, 80% are endemic.
 The best known species are: Dypsis acuminum, Dypsis baronii, Dypsis occidentalis, Dypsis onilahensis, Dypsis lokohoensis, Dypsis perrieri, Dypsis decaryi, Dypsis lutescens, Dypsis bonsai and Dypsis pumila.
 Each vegetation zone of Madagascar has its own palm species.
 The dry West is home to the Bismarckia nobilis, which is named after the Prussian chancellor Otto von Bismarck.
 With its broad leaves, this species is one of the fan palms.
 The climatic transitional zone near the Andohaela National Park is the habitat of the endemic triangle palm (Dypsis decaryi).
+The Marojejy National Park in the North of Madagascar is known for its endemic Marojejya insignis.

 About 40 types of rosewood are considered precious woods, of which only one can be defined as endemic.
 Rosewood trees belong to the Dalberia genus.
 Its usage is subject to strict legal regulation.
 This is, in part, an effort to educate the native population, which still uses the rosewood as firewood for cooking, and increase the awareness of environmental considerations.
 The exportation of precious woods is prohibited by law, a measure which is supported by the European law.
 Unfortunately, the illegal trade of precious woods still exists.
 In 2009, during the political unrest, tons of rosewood was brought from Madagascar to China.
 Madagascar is a paradise not only for botanic lovers, but also for zoologists.
 Scientists consider Madagascar as one of the most biodiverse countries in the world.
-This high biodiversity is being acutely threatened and requires effective protection, on the one hand by the international community and on the other by improved awareness of the native people.

-Medicinal plants
+Medicinal Plants

 Madagascar flora is rich in medicinal plants.
 The Katrafay (Cedrelopsis grevei), belonging to the Rutaceae, is worth mentioning.
 This tree grows to a height of 12 to 15 m and can be found in the dry areas of the South and Southwest of Madagascar.
 The bark is used to make a tea which is used to stave off fatigue.
 From the leaves, essences are obtained which have a refreshing effect in shower lotions.
 Positive effects on the libido and potency are accredited to both the leaves and the bark.
 The white wood of the Katrafay is used in the modern furniture industry.
-The apocynaceae family includes about five species.
-You can recognise them by their five-lobed calyx with colours varying from white to pink to purple.

 The Madagascar evergreen belongs to those plants that bloom nearly the entire year.
 The native people make use of the pharmaceutical qualities of this plant.
 They are used to combat diabetes and high blood pressure.
 Generally, the Madagascan evergreen is very adaptable, so the species are widespread.
 In the dry region, the Catharantus roseus species is cultivated and exported for the European pharmaceutical industry.
 Vinblastin and Vincristin, two alkaloids extracted from this plant, are used in cancer therapy.
 In Europe, the Madagascan evergreen is used as an ornamental plant today.
 It is considered as a poisonous plant but its toxicity is low.
-Other species of the Madagascan evergreen are: Catharantus lanceus, Catharantus longifolius, Catharantus ovalis and Catharantus scitillus.

 Madagascar’s orchids